 This also rings true not only in blogging but also in other professions and other activities in life.

-If we commit ourselves to something that turned out to be beyond our current level of skill and competency, then things could easily be overwhelming.
+If we commit ourselves to something that turns out to be beyond our current level of skill and competency, then things could easily be overwhelming.

 Setting a Very High Expectation for Ourselves